HrutikSargar/Singly-Linked-List-implementation-type-Integer-In-JAVA/README.md

 The `Node` class encapsulates the individual elements of the linked list.
 Each node contains two fields: `val`, which holds the integer value, and `next`, a reference to the next node in the list.
 Two constructors are provided for flexibility in node creation.

 The `LinkedList` class serves as the container for the linked list.
 It maintains three fields: `size`, indicating the number of elements in the list, `head`, a reference to the first node, and `tail`, a reference to the last node.
-The constructor initializes these fields.
+The constructor which initializes size to the 0 when we create new LinkedList.

 Several methods are implemented to perform operations on the linked list: